andrewkern/bio399/bio399_syllabus_2021.md

 other students to do a bit of research on your own and then present to the class.

 ## Discussion Section
-Discussion will be a chance for further review of the programing material with Elliott (<eabe@cas.uoregon.edu>), our talented TA.
-Material in discussion section is meant purely to fill in details of what we cover in lectures, not go beyond what we have learned in class.
+Discussion will be a chance for further review of the programing material with me in discussion section is meant purely to fill in details of what we cover in lectures, not go beyond what we have learned in class.